pustotnik/zenmake/docs/buildconf.rst

     install-path
         String representing the installation path for the output files.
         It's used in commands ``install`` and ``uninstall``.
-        To disable installation, set it to False, None or empty string.
+        To disable installation, set it to False or empty string.
         If it's absent then general values of ``${PREFIX}``, ``${BINDIR}`` and ``${LIBDIR}`` will be used to detect path.
         You can use variables ``${PREFIX}``, ``${BINDIR}``, ``${LIBDIR}`` here